 The average yield for all rice fields was corrected to 12% moisture.
-Yields in the rice contest ranged from a high of 250 BPA (flooded rice) to a low of 135 BPA (zero grade rice).
-The average irrigation water added for all contest rice fields was 24.38 inches.
-The highest irrigation water applied to a contest rice field was 108.1 inches and the lowest amount of irrigation water added to a contest rice field was 5.4 inches (Table 5).
-The average WUE was 5.96 Bu/in.
+Yields in the rice contest ranged from a high of 251 BPA (zero grade rice) to a low of 182 BPA (Furrow rice).
+The average irrigation water added for all contest rice fields was 24.0 inches.
+The highest irrigation water applied to a contest rice field was 53.1 inches and the lowest amount of irrigation water added to a contest rice field was 8.2 inches (Table 5).
+The average WUE was 6.40 Bu/in.
+An unusual situation occurred in zero grade rice, in that up until now the highest WUE was 9.77 Bu/in.
+Render exceeded this by over 3 Bu/in, which is a large increase from what others have been able to accomplish.
+It should be noted that this is a significant increase over the highest WUE recorded previously.
+Render used a new Maxace variety from Ricetec that he attributed to his success in the contest.